jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 **EXERCISE**

-Make a violin plot showing the `Age` distribution for each `Sex` in each of the `Pclass` categories:
+Make a violin plot showing the `Age` distribution in each of the `Pclass` categories comparing for `Sex`:

 - Use a different color for the `Sex`.
 - Use the `Pclass` to make a plot for each of the classes along the `x-axis`